U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How much electricity is lost in transmission and distribution in the United States?

-According to EIA data, national, annual electricity transmission and distribution losses average about 7% of the electricity that is transmitted in the United States.
+EIA estimates that national electricity transmission and distribution losses average about 6% of the electricity that is transmitted and distributed in the United States each year.1

 To calculate T&D losses as a percentage, divide Estimated Losses by the result of Total Disposition minus Direct Use.
-Direct Use electricity is electricity that is generated at facilities that is not put onto the electricity transmission and distribution grid, and therefore does not contribute to T&D losses.
+Direct Use electricity is the electricity that is generated at facilities that is not put onto the electricity transmission and distribution grid and therefore does not contribute to T&D losses.

 Other FAQs about Electricity